vvaneecloo/dbt-backfill/README.md

-Backfilling your dbt models made easy.
+[ABANDONED] Backfilling your dbt models made easy.

 This was done before the release 1.9.0 of dbt.

 This project is abandoned since, but could be a great ressource for someone only working with materializations / macros, thus I am letting it stay public.

 ### The idea